Premises Liability Lawyer

 Premises liability injuries are common in the United States, with more than half a million slip and fall incidents resulting in hospital care every year, according to the Bureau of Labor Statistics.
 Slip and fall incidents result in more than 20,000 deaths, mostly among the elderly.

-What Are the Common Types of Premises Liability Accidents in Jackson, MS?
+What Are the Common Types of Premises Liability Accidents in Mississippi?
+Contact us for Liability Lawyers.

 The most common type of premises liability injury in Mississippi occurs as a result of slipping or falling on a hazardous floor surface, including wet or uneven ground, or loose rugs or mats.
 The ground covered with untreated ice or snow can also lead to a fall.
 These kinds of falls can lead to a variety of injuries, including head trauma such as a concussion; neck and back injuries; strains, sprains, or bruises; and broken or dislocated bones.